Start: 7th March 2018 - 6:00pm

 Note: Skype and conference call facilities can be arranged for those who would like to access sessions remotely.
 Please contact Writers & Artists at the email address below for further details.

-The workshops will run from 6.30-8.30pm at Bloomsbury Publishing (50 Bedford Square) and will take place on Wednesday evenings, moving to a Tuesday evening for the final session.
-You will be asked to submit extracts from your novel-in-progress prior to the workshop in order to receive written feedback from the course tutor and fellow students.
-These evening sessions will focus on the essential issues crucial to writing your novel, including dialogue, character development and self-editing.
+The workshops will run from 6.00-8.30pm at Bloomsbury Publishing (50 Bedford Square) and will take place on Wednesday evenings.
+You will be asked to submit extracts from your novel-in-progress prior to the workshop in order to receive written feedback from William and fellow students.
+These evening sessions will focus on the essential issues crucial to writing your novel, including structure, dialogue, character development and self-editing.

 Throughout the course, you will be joined by leading authors and publishing industry experts offering advice designed to help you hone and refine your novel-in-progress.
 With plenty of opportunity for Q&A's, these sessions will give you a greater insight into the world of publishing, and give you a clear view of what you need to achieve in your writing.